fredcallaway/ddtom/README.md

 # Code for "Rational preference inference from response time"

-Models of people's inferences about other's preferences based on reaction times.
+Models of people's inferences about other's preferences based on response times.

 ## Setup
 This runs on julia 1.6 (and presumably later versions).
 You need to install the following dependencies: